cds-git/BetterResult/README.md

 ## TODO

+- Clean up Do.cs and go through all XML documentation
+- Check if tests are sufficient
 - Add ToError extension method on Exceptions
 - Add alternative where its possible to specify custom error return type